 Looking for a diamond for an engagement ring (or even to upgrade your existing wedding band)?
 It’s wise to look at all of your options so you can make a sound financial decision!
-Since lab grown diamonds are newer to the market, you might be wondering: do lab grown diamonds hold their value?
+Since lab-grown diamonds are newer to the market, you might be wondering: Do lab-grown diamonds hold their value?

 The market price of every product or service will fluctuate up or down in any given time.
 The same holds true for diamonds.
-Both mined and lab diamonds have a resale value, but the more important question is: should you buy a diamond as an investment in the first place?
+Both mined and lab diamonds have a resale value, but the more important question is: Should you buy a diamond as an investment in the first place?

-Let’s tackle all questions related to lab grown diamonds and their value so you can make a smart purchase!
+Let’s tackle all questions related to lab-grown diamonds and their value so you can make a smart purchase!

 Why do people buy diamonds for engagement rings?